Common Names

 Flaxseed also has other uses that haven’t been studied by doctors to see if they work.

-It’s generally safe to use flaxseed in food and drinks.
-However, talk with your healthcare providers before taking supplements or higher amounts of flaxseed.
+It’s generally safe to use flaxseed in food and drinks but talk with your healthcare providers before taking flaxseed supplements.
 Herbal supplements are stronger than the herbs you would use in cooking.

 Supplements can also interact with some medications and affect how they work.
 For more information, read the “What else do I need to know?” section below.